Green-throated carib hummingbird (Sericotes holosericeus) visiting a bird of paradise (Strelitzia reginae) flower in the U.S. Virgin Islands

 Lobster Claw (Heliconia rostrata)

-The lobster claw is another relative of the banana that is a popular ornamental plant in the Virgin Islands.
-The colorful inflorescence emerges from large leafy shoots.
+The lobster claw is a relative of the banana that is a popular ornamental plant in the Virgin Islands.
+The colorful inflorescence (cluster of flowers on a stem) emerges from large leafy shoots.
 Similar to the bougainvillea, the lobster claw has small flowers associated with large colorful bracts.
 In the pictured plant, the bracts (red and yellow structures) will continue to separate down the length of the inflorescence, then open to expose small flowers that will be pollinated by insects and birds.

-Aloe plants with tall yellow flower spikes in front of dense green foliage.
+Aloe plants (Aloe barbadensis) with tall yellow flower spikes in front of dense green foliage in the U.S. Virgin Islands

 Aloe (Aloe barbadensis)